santacsj/basicassembler64/README.md

 : end macro definition, should be on its own line

 `!<macroname> <a0>.<a1>.<a2>.<a3>.<a4>.<a5>.<a6>.<a7>.<a8>.<a9>`
-: expand macro `macroname` with list of actual args separated by `.`, all args are optional, in case no actual argument provided the Reader generates a unique label for it
+: expand macro `macroname` with list of actual args separated by `.`, all args are optional, in case no actual argument provided the Reader generates a unique label for it, single level only, embedding is not supported

 ### Output
 `.A`